Find Top-Rated Heat Pump Installation Contractors in UK

 Ductwork

-Ducts are the pathways for conditioned air throughout your home or building.
+Ductwork are the pathways for conditioned air throughout your space.
 Leaky ductwork can significantly reduce efficiency.

 Thermostat

-The thermostat controls the temperature setting of your heat pump system.
+Set your desired temperature at the thermostat, and the heat pump will automatically maintain that temperature.
 Consider installing a programmable or smart thermostat for greater control.

 Backup Heating

-In very cold climates, a heat pump may not be able to provide enough heat on its own.
-Backup heating, often in the form of electric resistance heating or a furnace, can supplement the heat pump when it's freezing outside, ensuring comfort even in very low temperatures.
+In very cold climates, a heat pump may not be able to provide enough heat to keep up with demand.
+Backup heating, often in the form of electric resistance heating or a furnace, can supplement the heat pump on the coldest days, ensuring comfort even in extreme temperatures.

 Load Calculation